Contractor: A new look and expanded content!

 Welcome to the new Contractor, we are excited to provide you with a preview of our new look as well as expanded content that will help drive your business forward!
 Don’t worry — the content you have come to know and trust from Contractor is readily accessible through our new drop down menu on the upper left hand of the site and now our site will be much easier to access and read on whatever device you are on — your desktop computer, tablet or even your phone!
 You may notice some NEW topics appearing over the next few weeks, specifically around Business Management, everything Contractors need to run a more successful and profitable business.
 Our new partnership with EGIA has amazing benefits that you will be hearing more about as we continue to roll out opportunities for year round training through Contractor University, and Contractor Leadership LIVE, as well as membership packages that can provide you with access to financing, training, marketplace discounts and business experts that want to help you take your business to the next level!

 We invite you to get to know the new Contractor by browsing through our beta site at http://beta.contractormag.com or learn more about a new industry event created in partnership with the EGIA, Contracting Business and Contractor — Contractor Leadership LIVE.
-This must attend event for motivated Contractors will help you kick off a year round training experience for your team, develop a new [or reset your current] company culture and provide you access to a powerhouse line up trainers and business experts, including Weldon Long, Ellen Rohr, Gary Elekes and Mark Mattison.
+This must attend event for motivated Contractors will help you kick off a year round training experience for your team, develop a new [or reset your current] company culture and provide you access to a powerhouse line up trainers and business experts, including Weldon Long, Ellen Rohr, Gary Elekes and Mark Matteson.
 We are also very excited to announce our event Keynote Speaker soon, someone who will inspire you and reignite passion for your business!
 Learn more about Contractor Leadership LIVE.